BEng Hons Mechanical Engineering

 Individual Project - Mechanical

-Students pursue an intensive research, development or design project under the supervision of a member of academic staff to produce a major dissertation and technical paper.
-The project maybe on an aerospace related topic but students can study a mainstream mechanical engineering topic.
-At the end of both semesters, panels of academic staff conduct oral examinations to assess student performance and the technical paper.
+Students pursue an intensive research, development or design project under the supervision of a member of academic professional staff to produce a major dissertation and technical paper.
+At the end of both semesters, panels of academic professional staff conduct oral examinations to assess student performance and technical competence.
 The supervisor assesses the work separately.

 Advanced Mechanics & Dynamics